QuiNovas/terraform-aws-batch-compute-environment/README.md

 By default this module will provision new service roles for batch, ec2 and spot fleet if they are not passed through variables.

+## Network Resources

+This module will create a VPC, a Internet Gateway, 2 or 3 Private subnets (one per az), 2 or 3 Public subnets (one per az), with 2 or 3 NATs in there respective az's/public subnets (along with necessary routing) If subnets are not passed in.

+The subnets are created by using 4 bits for masking on the given CIDR `availability_zones` and `availability_zones_count` variables are necessary if you want the vpc and other network resources are created by module.
 ## Inputs

 | Name | Description | Type | Default | Required |